Facebook Has Been Tracking You… Even on Your Android

 What started out as an essentially harmless way to connect people around the world turned out to be far more than Zuckerberg bargained for, or could envision, and even more dangerous.
 I can’t imagine how he – as smart as he is – didn’t see this coming.
 Connecting people around the world also meant connecting terrorists groups, along with the rapid spreading of “fake news.”

 Facebook also created a vehicle for data harvesting companies like Cambridge Analytica to be able to control the group mindset and sway opinion.
-What good can possibly come from a company like Cambridge Analytica whose is of the mindset: We don’t care if it’s illegal, as long as we get the results we want.
+What good can possibly come from a company like Cambridge Analytica whose mindset is: We don’t care if it’s illegal, as long as we get the results we want.

 Knowledge is knowing what to say/do.
 Wisdom is knowing whether or not to say/do it.

-In Zuckerberg’s case, he should have let people with more wisdom than he has run his company.
+In Zuckerberg’s case, he should have let people with more wisdom run his company.

 As for Cambridge Analytica: